Brookdale Senior Living Inc. (BKD) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Brookdale Senior Living Inc. (BKD) is $4.45, which is $1.66 above the current market price.
-The public float for BKD is 181.90M, and currently, short sellers hold a 6.06% ratio of that floaft.
-The average trading volume of BKD on March 16, 2023 was 2.35M shares.
+The average price predicted by analysts for BKD is $4.45, which is $1.84 above the current price.
+The public float for BKD is 181.90M and currently, short sellers hold a 6.06% ratio of that float.
+The average trading volume of BKD on March 20, 2023 was 2.31M shares.

 BKD’s Market Performance

-The stock of Brookdale Senior Living Inc. (BKD) has seen a -15.20% decrease in the past week, with a -3.13% drop in the past month, and a 3.33% gain in the past quarter.
-The volatility ratio for the week is 6.94%, and the volatility levels for the past 30 days are at 6.17% for BKD.
-The simple moving average for the last 20 days is -11.51% for BKD stock, with a simple moving average of -30.68% for the last 200 days.
+The stock of Brookdale Senior Living Inc. (BKD) has seen a -11.53% decrease in the past week, with a -11.53% drop in the past month, and a -7.12% fall in the past quarter.
+The volatility ratio for the week is 6.04%, and the volatility levels for the past 30 days are at 6.37% for BKD.
+The simple moving average for the last 20 days is -16.92% for BKD stock, with a simple moving average of -34.69% for the last 200 days.

 Analysts’ Opinion of BKD